 Non-Employees Excluded From Workers’ Compensation Coverage

 Business owners may be surprised to learn that in most states, they are not covered by their own workers’ compensation policies.
-Our Spartanburg, SC workers compensation lawyer shares that a few states, such as Washington, do allow owners, partners, and sole proprietors to buy into the program for an additional premium.
+Our Spartanburg, SC workers compensation lawyer knows that a few states, such as Washington, do allow owners, partners, and sole proprietors to buy into the program for an additional premium.

 Volunteers are those who do work for a nonprofit or charitable organization without pay.
 Since they do not receive compensation for their efforts, they are not considered employees and are therefore not covered by workers’ compensation programs.
 Some organizations may choose to purchase coverage for volunteers anyway, but it is not required by law.